bilalaijaz12/bankingsoftware/README.md

 * Submits and inputs done through JavaScript

 ### Backend:
-* Server hosted by AWS
+* Server hosted by
+* Streamline data to AWS, removing need for local server
 * No-SQL database structure
 * Use NOde.js to retreive and send data from database
 * Transaction database stored in blockchain